JuDong1214/Market-Trading-Algorithm/README.md

 # Market Trading Algorithm in Java

-## The code for this repo is private due to an NDA with CME Group
+## The code for this repo is confidential due to an NDA with CME Group

 Developed in collaboration with fellow interns a sophisticated trading algorithm in Java, utilizing short and long term Exponential Moving Averages, Bollinger Bands, and the RSI to analyze market trends and price volatility effectively.